elixir-cldr/cldr/guides/1_getting_started.md

 Not currently supported, but they're next on the development priority list.

-* Dates/times on track to ship in March 2017 (delayed from an original January plan).
+* Dates/times are still under development.

 ## Gettext Integration